Parents (1989 film)

 Parents is a 1989 American black comedy horror film directed by Bob Balaban and starring Randy Quaid, Mary Beth Hurt, Sandy Dennis and Bryan Madorsky.
 Set in a 1950s California suburb, the film centers on a 10-year old boy (Madorsky), who suspects that his parents (Quaid and Hurt) are not what they seem.
 It was Balaban’s debut as a feature film director.

-Released by Vestron Pictures on January 27, 1989, the film received a mixed response from critics and fared poorly commercially, but has since developed a cult following.
+Released by Vestron Pictures on January 27, 1989, the film received a mixed response from critics and fared poorly commercially.
 Randy Quaid’s performance earned him an Independent Spirit Award nomination for Best Male Lead.